fryseboxen/satisfactory-sftp/README.md

+Tried to add SFTP to satisfactory gameserver build from wolveix.
+Did not work!
-This bullshit version is not working.
+This version is not working.